GeorgeBrown128/electricdragon.net/content/post/rfid-reader.md

 ## CAD Design
 Next Eagle was used, and footprints were created for an LCD display and a buzzer.
 The LCD footprint was certainly a challenge, as the datasheet was fairly tricky to read.
-Fortunatley it worked out ok.
+Fortunately it worked out ok.

 The schematic was captured in eagle from a partially provided design.
 Changes where then made to add test points, and add a few extra features, like optional grounded mounting holes.

 The PCB was then placed and layed out.
 The board outline and and hole spacing was provided to fit an enclosure.
-Unfortunatley, we weren't shown the enclosure, so our display ended up just at the boundry of the frosted part of the case.
+Unfortunately, we weren't shown the enclosure, so our display ended up just at the boundary of the frosted part of the case.

-To personalise the board, Harry processed some photograps in Photoshop to generate black and white graphics, and large enough features to render properly in silkscreen.
+To personalise the board, Harry processed some photographs in Photoshop to generate black and white graphics, and large enough features to render properly in silkscreen.
 The resulting bitmaps are imported into the TopSilk layer in Eagle with a ULP that is shipped with the program.
 I was particularly